 Solid Waste Permit Application Forms

 Changes to Minn.
 Stat.
 116.03, Subd.
-2(b), which were enacted on March 3, 2011, set a goal for MPCA to issue or deny a permit within 150 days of receipt of a complete application.
+2(b), enacted on March 3, 2011, set a goal for MPCA to issue or deny a permit within 150 days of receipt of a complete application.
 To achieve that goal, beginning July 1, 2011, the MPCA shall review permit applications for completeness within 30 business days of application receipt and notify the applicant of whether or not the application is substantially complete.
 If the permit application is determined to be incomplete, the MPCA will identify where deficiencies exist and advise the applicant on how they can be remedied.

 If the MPCA fails to notify the project proposer within 30 business days, the application is deemed to be substantially complete.
 Even though an application may be determined to be substantially complete, additional details may be requested to clarify or supplement information provided in the application submittal package.
 In order for the MPCA to meets its goal of issuing permits within 150 days, your prompt response to all requests is necessary.